-Medals are best known for celebrating important figures or heroic deeds, but this unique exhibition features medals that condemn their subjects.
-The display exposes the long and rich tradition of this darker side of medals.
+Medals are best known for celebrating important figures or heroic deeds.
+By contrast, this unique exhibition features medals that condemn their subjects and exposes the long and rich tradition of this darker side of medals.

-The first part of the exhibition focuses on the Museum’s collection of satirical and political medals from the 16th to the 20th centuries.
-Subjects range from the sombre and the bizarre to the scatological and the humorous, and the medals will be placed in context through the use of contemporary prints and drawings.
-Two of US sculptor David Smith's influential Medals for Dishonor of the 1930s (from which the exhibition borrows its title) are included, along with a little-known medal by Marcel Duchamp.
+The first part of the exhibition focuses on the Museum's collection of satirical and political medals from the 16th to the 20th centuries.
+Subjects range from the sombre and the bizarre to the scatological and the humorous, and the medals are placed in context through the use of prints and drawings of the times.